a-maze-1ng/Voron-2.4-Parameters-Test/articles/Klicky-vs.-Unklicky.md

 * It seems that the Klicky probe is a bit more consistant in direct comparison to the Unklicky (HS-BFP) probe.
 However both probes are doing a good job!
-* I cant explain why the first 4 measurments at the beginning of the PROBE_ACCURACY test are so off
+* I cant explain why the first 4 measurments at the beginning of the PROBE_ACCURACY test are so off -> I investigated the probe speed for the klicky probe it seems a faster probe speed has more consistent results [probe speed test](https://github.com/a-maze-1ng/Voron-2.4-Parameters-Test/blob/main/articles/speed_test.md)